 Acknowledging this additional workload, the Vice President of Academic Affairs approved a small temporary allocation of additional reassigned time in 2012-2013.
-A more substantial temporary allocation of 20% per semester was approved for 2013-2014, and that same amount was also allocated for 2014-2015, 2015-2016, and 2016-2017.
-While we are extremely grateful for these accommodations, especially in light of the current economic situation for the district, the reality is that the Theatre Arts Department Chair/Artistic Director workload still outstrips the 2016-2017 total allocation of 60.5% reassigned time (35.5% Chair reassigned time, 5% CTE, plus the temporary Artistic Director allocation of 20% reassigned time).
+A more substantial temporary allocation of 20% per semester was approved for 2013-2014, and that same amount was also allocated for 2014-2015 through 2018-2019.
+While we are extremely grateful for these accommodations, especially in light of the current economic situation for the district, the reality is that the Theatre Arts Department Chair/Artistic Director workload still outstrips the 2017-2018 total allocation of 69% reassigned time.